anupammo/mysql-nextjs/README.md

 ---

 ## **Contact**
-For questions or support, feel free to reach out to [Your Name or Email].
+For questions or support, feel free to reach out to [Anupam Mondal](https://anupammondal.in/).

----

-This version is formatted specifically for GitHub, with proper headers, markdown-friendly tables, and code blocks.
-You can replace placeholders (like `<repository-url>` and `Your Name or Email`) as needed.
-Let me know if you'd like any further adjustments! 🚀